API-Skeletons/zf-oauth2-doctrine/README.md

 )
 ```

+Copy ```config/oauth2.doctrine-orm.global.php.dist``` to your autoload directory and rename to ```oauth2.doctrine-orm.global.php``` You will need to edit this file with at least your User entity, which is not provided.

 The User Entity
 --------------

-This library supplies every entity you need to implement OAuth2 except the User entity.
-The reason is so the User entity can be decoupled from the OAuth2 library instead to be linked dynamically at run time.
-This allows, among other benefits, the ability to create an ERD without modifying the OAuth2-rm.module.xml module.
+This repository supplies every entity you need to implement OAuth2 except the User entity.
+The reason is so the User entity can be decoupled from the OAuth2 Doctrine repository instead to be linked dynamically at run time.
+This allows, among other benefits, the ability to create an ERD without modifying the `OAuth2-rm.module.xml` module.

 The User entity must implement `ZF\OAuth2\Doctrine\Entity\UserInterface`